Your Stay at Peninsula Private Hospital

 Internet access is currently available through a wireless network, or by accessing the internet Kiosk in the hospital foyer.

 A single handset by your bed allows you to select any of the local television stations.
-An in-house movie channel is also available.
-(Foxtel)
+A selection of Foxtel channels are also available.

 Australian Charter of Healthcare Rights

 Peninsula Private is committed to ensuring your rights as a patient are realised.